- What is ecommerce personalization?

-Localized and targeted content: Customers will want to return to a site that delivers content relevant to their region, language, demographics, and interests.
+Customers will want to return to a site that delivers content relevant to their region, language, demographics, and interests.
 That includes banner content, blog posts, and even product descriptions.

-Recommended products: If a customer makes a purchase from an online camera equipment store, the site can generate personalized recommendations that would coincide with a product the customer bought.
+If a customer makes a purchase from an online camera equipment store, the site can generate personalized recommendations that would coincide with a product the customer bought.
 For example, lights, lenses, and photo editing software.

-Where does a CMS fit in?
+Where a CMS fits in

-Marketers often attempt to use their eCommerce platform to manage content as well as commerce.
-The only problem is, enterprise-grade content management, and content personalization in particular, is where most eCommerce platforms fall short.
-While stellar eCommerce platforms certainly exist, they’re often (understandably) more focused on the product catalogs and streamlining the checkout process.
+Marketers often attempt to use their ecommerce platform to manage content as well as commerce.
+The only problem is, enterprise-grade content management, and content personalization in particular, is where most ecommerce platforms fall short.
+While stellar ecommerce platforms certainly exist, they’re often (understandably) more focused on the product catalogs and streamlining the checkout process.

-Thankfully, with an eCommerce CMS to hand, you can either leverage the CMS’s innate eCommerce features or integrate the CMS with an eCommerce software, giving you the best of both worlds.
+Thankfully, with an ecommerce CMS to hand, you can either leverage the CMS’s innate ecommerce features or integrate the CMS with an ecommerce software, giving you the best of both worlds.

 For example, numerous brands use a combination of Magnolia CMS and systems like commercetools, Magento, IBM WebSphere or SAP Hybris Commerce, to deliver content and commerce to the end user.
-This combination enables retailers to leverage two powerful technologies simultaneously; Magnolia CMS for its content management and personalization features, and the e-Commerce system for its catalog and shop capabilities.
+This combination enables retailers to leverage two powerful technologies simultaneously; Magnolia CMS for its content management and personalization features, and the ecommerce system for its catalog and shop capabilities.

-Headless commerce: How a headless CMS helps with omnichannel personalization
+Headless Commerce: How a headless CMS helps with omnichannel personalization

 Integrating two technologies is one thing, but to open up a new world of opportunity, you’ll want to be sure that your enterprise CMS has headless capabilities.